lebebr01/simglm/README.md

 * Single level simulation
 * Power by simulation
     + Vary parameters for a factorial simulation design.
+    + Can vary model fitted to the data to misspecify directly.
 * Simulation of missing data
 * Include other distributions for covariate simulation.
+* Continuous, Logistic (dichotomous), and Poisson (count) outcome variables.

+## Bugs/Feature Requests

+Bugs and feature requests are welcomed.
+Please track these on GitHub here: <https://github.com/lebebr01/simglm/issues>.
+I'm also open to pull requests.

 Enjoy!